flows-network/telegram-llm/README.md

 The example in the above image is to leverage ChatGPT to generate code comments.

-## Prerequisite
+## Prerequisites

-* You will need an [OpenAI API key](https://openai.com/blog/openai-api).
+* You will need to bring your own [OpenAI API key](https://openai.com/blog/openai-api).
 If you do not already have one, [sign up here](https://platform.openai.com/signup).

-* You also need a Telegram token to access the HTTP API.
-If you don't already have one, go to Telegram to get a telegram bot token from [@botfather](https://telegram.me/BotFather).
+* You also need a bot token to access the Telegram API.
+If you don't already have one, go to Telegram to get a bot token from [@botfather](https://telegram.me/BotFather).

 ## Deploy a ChatGPT Telegram bot